 Background

-Under the Food Security Act of 1985, all states were required to automate their food stamp program operations and computerize their systems for obtaining, utilizing and transmitting information concerning the food stamp program.
-Each state is responsible for developing and implementing an Automated Data Processing/Computerization of Information Systems (ADP/CIS) Plan to ensure a sufficient level of automation to administer the SNAP.
+Under the Food Security Act of 1985, all states were required to automate their SNAP operations and computerize their systems for obtaining, utilizing and transmitting information.
+Each state is responsible for developing and implementing an Automated Data Processing/Computerization of Information Systems (ADP/CIS) plan to ensure a sufficient level of automation to administer SNAP.

 General APD Requirements

-State agencies are required to develop sufficient automation and to adhere to other receive federal funding for automation projects.
+State agencies are required to develop sufficient automation and to adhere to other requirements to receive federal funding for automation projects.
 Sufficient automation levels are those that result in effective programs or in cost-effective reductions in errors and improvements in management efficiency.
-Prior approval and documentation requirements for automated systems are intended to provide the federal government with information to ensure that automation projects support sound FSP administration and comply with establish requirements.
+Prior approval and documentation requirements for automated systems are intended to provide the federal government with information to ensure that automation projects support sound SNAP administration and comply with established requirements.

 The Cost Allocation Methodology (CAM) Toolkit must be followed for properly allocation costs for projects funded by multiple programs.